balmendra-f/django-sandbox/README.md

-# Backend Django con MariaDB
+# Django Backend with MariaDB

-Este proyecto es un backend desarrollado con **Django** y conectado a **MariaDB**.
+This project is a backend built with **Django** and connected to **MariaDB**.
-Este README está pensado para usuarios que quieren ejecutar el proyecto rápidamente.
+This README is designed for users who want to quickly run the project.

 ---

-## Requisitos
+## 🚀 Requirements

 - Python 3.x
 - pip